Skip to main content

 Routes are responsible for mapping incoming HTTP requests to their corresponding controller functions.

-php artisan apiato:generate:route
+php artisan apiato:make:route

-Definition & Principles
+Definition and Principles

 Read Porto SAP Documentation (#Routes).